‘Four-year-old girl’ killed in house collapse following gas explosion - NewsBreak

 Several residents also raised concerns for a woman living in the house next door, which was damaged by the blast, after her husband was seen searching for her.

+Many also said they reported a strong gas smell in the area which had persisted for around two weeks.

-Responding to the claim over residents smelling gas in a press conference, Mr Welch said: “Unfortunately we can’t say if it’s gas that’s caused it.
+Responding to the claim in a press conference, Mr Welch said: “Unfortunately we can’t say if it’s gas that’s caused it.
 It will become a police investigation now.

 “We dealt with the emergency phase of the incident and we will be handing it over to local authorities and local police.”